 - (e) designing, modifying or monitoring use of related environmental modifications; - (f) designing, modifying, and monitoring use of related activities supportive to the care plan goals and objectives; and - (g) consulting or collaborating with other service providers or family enrollees, as directed by the member. - (2) Occupational therapy (OT) services promote fine motor skills, coordination, sensory integration, and facilitate the use of adaptive equipment or other assistive technology.
-Specific services may include: - (a) teaching of daily living skills; - (b) development of perceptual motor skills and sensory integrative functioning; - (c) design, fabrication, or modification of assistive technology or adaptive devices;
+Specific services may include but are not limited to: - (a) teaching of daily living skills; - (b) development of perceptual motor skills and sensory integrative functioning; - (c) design, fabrication, or modification of assistive technology or adaptive devices; - (d) provision of assistive technology services; - (e) design, fabrication, or applying selected orthotic or prosthetic devices or selecting adaptive equipment;